atiqahammed/Problem-Solving/README.md

 # codeforces-solutions
-In this repository I am keeping all the solution that I tried to solve problems from codeforces
+In this repository I am keeping all the solution that I tried to solve problems.